yzjedu/cs151-lab4-ethan-and-oreoluwa-lab4/algorithm.md

 2. Use lower () and strip () to convert the input to all lower case and remove any leading and trailing whitespace characters.

+3. Initialize variables for billing

-3. Check if the package is valid, if not valid, repeat:
+4. Check if the package is valid, if not valid, repeat:

    While package != “Green”, “Blue” or “Purple”: